openstack-archive/clouddocs-maven-plugin/README.rst

    The default size of the text is about 71.3px, so if you need it smaller go from there.
 50px should work for "LIMITED AVAILABILITY".
 -  When generating DocBook from wadl, if you spin as
-   <security>reviewer</security>, at the top of each generated section
+   <security>writeronly</security>, at the top of each generated section
    it shows what wadl the method came from and what the method id is.
 -  You no longer need to pre-normalize wadls when using wadl2docbook.
 -  Added css rules to hide sidebar automatically when printing web page.

 Bug fixes
 ---------
+-  Fixed bug in extensions doc mechanism where wadl urls weren't picked up from info/extensions metadata.
+-  Fixed bug where syntax highlighter padded spaces with &nbsp;s which would break XML when cut and pasted since nbsp isn't interpreted as a space character.
+-  Enabled automatic glossary generation for pdfs.
+-  Fixed the generation of ids on generated wrapper sections in wadl2docbook.
+-  In certain cases, code listings with callouts had extra line breaks added.
+-  The feature that automatically keeps short code listings together was not working.
+-  When you clicked on a link to an anchor within a page, the heading was partially hidden by the banner.